 - Cultural Analytics

 - Digital Era Government and Politics

 - Digital Technologies and Economic Organization

 - Digital Media in India and China

-- Education, the Internet and Society
+- · Education, the Internet and Society

 - Interpreting Social Networks

 - Internet Economics

 - Law and the Internet

 - Subversive Technologies

 - The Philosophy and Ethics of Information

-2.3.6 Course details: methods options papers - Group A
+2.3.6 Course details: methods options papers

-Students need to agree with their supervisor which two Methods option papers they would like to take from Group A. Group A Methods options are taught in weeks 1-4 of Hilary Term with the assessment due in week 5.
+Students need to agree with their supervisor which two Methods option papers they would like to take.
+Methods options are taught in weeks 1-4 and 6-9 of Hilary Term with the assessment due in week 9.